elavoie/pando-handbook/README.md

 # Application Examples

+* [collatz](./examples/collatz) - Test bignumber integers for the highest number of Collatz steps.
 * [raytracer](./examples/raytracer) - Generate a GIF where each frame is generated via raytracing.
 * [crypto-mining](./examples/crypto-mining) - Mine blocks using the proof-of-work algorithm of Bitcoin.
 * [arxiv](./examples/arxiv) - Collaborative classification of Arxiv entries.